 Career skills are a set of personal qualities, attributes and competencies that enable you to thrive in a variety of working environments.
 For example, the ability to communicate well is a skill that is applicable to a huge range of professions.

 Career skills are distinct from specific knowledge applied to a particular profession, for example medicine or engineering.
-Moreover, career skills are in most cases highly transferrable and will make you a more attractive proposition to employers on top of the sector-specific knowledge required for a role.
+Moreover, career skills are usually highly transferrable and will make you a more attractive proposition to employers on top of the sector-specific knowledge required for a role.

 Life and career skills